guotystanford/guotystanford.github.io/_pages/Microcracking_Granite.md

 * The shape of variation curve of rock tensile strength predicted with the Nova-Zaninetti criterion is determined with a given anisotropy ratio, but in reality there can be different forms of the variation curves;
 * For rocks with weakly-cemented bedding planes such as the Midgley Grit Sandstone, there exists a transition in the strength variation curve distinguishing failure along bedding planes or through rock matrix, which can not be reproduced by the Nova-Zaninetti criterion;
 * It has been revealed in literatures that the prediction of failure plane orientation with the Nova-Zaninetti can hardly be regarded as perfect.

+## Microcracking behavior transition in thermally treated granite
 <p align="justify">
 Faced with the limitations of the existing tensile failure criteria for transversely isotropic rocks, we developed a novel two-mechanism tensile failure criterion that can overcome these issues[1].
 For failure through anisotropic rock matrix, we also extended the Rankine criterion to reflect the impact of material anisotropy.
 Rather than finding a direct expression of the bedding-orientation-dependent rock strength, we instead extend the stress measure with an alternative stress transformed with a rank-four projection tensor.
 Failure criterion for anisotropic rock matrix developed in this manner has a more general application range than the Nova-Zaninetti criterion, as for a given anisotropy ratio, there can be various forms of the strength variation curve with bedding plane orientation.
 </p>